Zeytal CLI

 A new .zeytal

-directory will be added to your root directory when using a CLI command.
+directory will be added to your CWD when using a CLI command.
 The .zeytal

 dir contains the code generated by your CLI commands for your Zeytal project.